Areíto (album): Critical reception

 The album was met with critical acclaim from music critics.
 Enrique Lopetegui from Achy Obejas from the Chicago Tribune gave it for 4 out 4 stars and praised the album's lyrics and wrote "Songs on Guerra's latest release, Areíto bemoan the rising cost of living in the Dominican Republic and throughout the Third World".
 The newspaper Sun Sentinel gave a positive review titled "Guerra Enhances His Status", praising the political views contained on the album and wrote "Bachata Rosa established Guerra as one of the pre-eminent singer/ songwriters, as recognized by Hispanics and non-Hispanics alike.
 Areito, however, has demonstrated that Guerra is becoming one of the very few commercially successful Latino artists willing to air uncensored views about the politics of life."
 On the same way, Larry Birnbaum from Newsday stated "It's all a bit over-refined, but "Areito" is just too delectable to resist".

 Jason Birchmeier from AllMusic wrote "It's an otherwise magnificent album that, along with its two predecessors, is one of Guerra's classics".
 Billboard also praised the record calling it "[Guerra's] most wide-ranging, satisfying effort to date."
 Los Angeles Times gave a positive review and wrote "Areito, is less spectacular than 'Bachata Rosa,' but no less ambitious".
 J.D.
 Considine from The Baltimore Sun gave to the album 5 out 5 starts and wrote "Areito" is, indeed, a milestone of sorts for merengue".
 In the same hand, the newspaper La Opinión gave a positive review to the album and stated "It is a revealing work by a mature artist, very conscious and who has an immense future ahead of him."

 Fernando Gonzales from Boston Globe gave a positive review and highlights the tracks "Frio Frio" and "Señales de Humo".
 However, in the same review stated "Guerra is still the class of the field-but, artistically, "Areito" is only a small step forward".
 On a less positive tone, Daisann Mclane from Rolling Stone gave a mixed review to the album and gave it 2.5 stars of 5.
 However, on the same review he stated "Areito remains a cautions sequel, but Guerra is so talented that even his holding patterns often make for worthwhile listening".

-Houston Chronicle ranked Areito as the best Latin album of 1993.
-In 2023, the album was included on the 100 Essential Albums of Dominican Music List by ACROARTE.
+Areito was ranked the best Latin album of 1993 by the Houston Chronicle.
+The Austin American-Statesman also placed it at number one on its list of the top 10 Latin albums of 1993, calling it "another compelling masterpiece powered by its captivating rhythmic energy and urgent, thought-provoking lyrics."
+In 2023, ACROARTE included the album on its list of the 100 essential albums of Dominican music.